William Frederick Ely

 - Died January 10, 1952 in Berkeley, CA USA

-Bones Ely broke into the major leagues in 1884, playing one game, and then played 10 games in 1886, and then had a full season in 1890, but didn't really get started regularly in the majors until 1894, when he was 31.
+Bones Ely broke into the major leagues with the Buffalo Bisons in 1884, playing one game, and then played 10 games for the Louisville Colonels in 1886, and then had a full season with the Syracuse Stars in 1890, but didn't really get started regularly in the majors until 1894, when he was 31 and became the regular shortstop with the St. Louis Browns.
 From 1894 through 1900, he had at least 467 at-bats every year, and in his last two seasons in the majors, he had 411 and 381 at-bats.

 He was frequently referred to as "Fred Ely".